sassanostvar/hopperscapes/README.md

 ![Demo](assets/wings.gif)

 Planthoppers have evolved intricate and diverse forewing compositions.
-[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) is an effort toward representation learning of the underlying _morpho-chromospace_ linking the evolving tegminal material ecology to shared developmental roots and simple biophysical principles.
+[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) is an effort toward representation learning of the underlying _morpho-chromospace_, linking the evolving tegminal material ecology to shared developmental roots and simple biophysical principles.

 This repository is a toolset for quantitative analysis of light microscopy and photographic images of tegmina, including utilities for dataset management, image processing, semantic segmentation, morphometry, and reconstruction.